rsnemmen/Fermi-LAT-tutorial/prepare.md

 All these files are pre-installed in the VM.

+If you want more information about the files you just downloaded, you can check out [this website](https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_Data/LAT_Data_Columns.html).
 In this tutorial we will have a quick look at the Fermi LAT dataset by binning the events into histograms:

 - A 2-dimensional (L, B) histogram is called a counts image.
 - A 1-dimensional ENERGY histogram is called a counts spectrum.